ethereum/ethereum-org-website/src/content/smart-contracts/index.md

 ## Smart contract use cases {#use-cases}

-Smart contracts can do essentially anything that a computer programs do.
+Smart contracts can do essentially anything that computer programs can do.

 They can perform computations, create currency, store data, mint NFTs, send communications and even generate graphics.
 Here are some popular, real-world examples: